 All Veeam media pools are global.
 They span tapes that belong to multiple libraries.
 In a global media pool, you can move tapes between the libraries without need to catalog them.
-For example, if you need to restore data from tapes, you can insert the tapes into any tape library in the pool.

-Mind the hardware encryption.
+Consider the hardware encryption.
 If the tapes are encrypted by native hardware means of a tape library, you cannot read them at tape device with another encryption standard or with hardware encryption turned off.

-- Moving Tapes to Another Media Pool
+Placing Tapes to Media Pools